dalnefre/FPGA/tutorial/counter/README.md

 ## Counter

-<blockquote>Information is change we can count. &emdash;Paul Borrill</blockquote>
+**_"Information is change we can count." — Paul Borrill_**

-The foundation for nearly all FPGA designs is the _counter_.
+At the heart of nearly all FPGA designs is the _counter_.
 A counter tracks the number of occurences of an event.
-A counter can record the passage of time by counting clock pulses.
+A counter can measure the passage of time by counting clock pulses.
 If we know the real-world frequency of the clock, we can translate that into a known span of time.

-### Our First Varilog Module
+### Our First Verilog Module

 Verilog code is organized into _modules_.
 We will start with a module named `test_bench`,